 As mentioned above, The Path of Motus is surprisingly a rather deep game if you obtain all the notes, take in the messages it is giving out, and take on board what is being portrayed through this rather cute indie puzzle-platformer.
 You play the role of our protagonist, Motus, a young goblin who lives within a village with other goblins who have been trapped in a mysterious forest for generations.
 Every single goblin who chooses to venture out into the forest becomes defeated and they always return back to the village depressed and shot down.

-However, Motus isn’t the giving up type, he perseveres and aims to make it through the forest as he tackles every obstacle which is thrown at him, builds bridges across obstacles which appears to block his progression, and takes on all of the negative goblins who wish to hurl abuse and insults at him as he aims to move forward.
+However, Motus isn’t the giving up type, he perseveres and aims to make it through the forest as he tackles every obstacle which is thrown at him, builds bridges across obstacles that appears to block his progression, and takes on all of the negative goblins who wish to hurl abuse and insults at him as he aims to move forward.
 As we play, Motus progresses through various eras as he grows up and encounters new obstacles, goblins he once referred to as friends have moved on and forgot about him, allies become enemies, dreams become nightmares and bypassing obstacles becomes hard as you try and complete your journey.